Bahama oriole: Habitat

 Historically, the Bahama oriole has been known to inhabit only two major islands in the Bahamas: Abaco and Andros.
 It became extirpated from Abaco in the 1990s, and today remains only on Andros.
 The exact reasons for their extirpation from Abaco remain unknown, but it was likely a consequence of Hurricane Andrew.
 The oriole is now found on the three major islands of Andros: North Andros, Mangrove Cay, and South Andros.
 It is likely the oriole also occurs on some of the smaller cays, but current documentation is lacking.
 The species was recognized as endangered by Birdlife International in 2011 with population estimates of 300 or fewer individuals remaining.
 However, this population estimate conducted by Price et al. (2011) was exclusive to populations in developed habitats near the coast; new findings suggest that the population size could be much larger than previously estimated now that researchers have documented extensive populations in the pine forest.

-In the past, it was assumed the Bahama oriole preferred to live around settlements and nest in Coconut Palms (Cocos nucifera), but now research has shown that they likely prefer to nest in the vast pine forest of Andros.
+In the past, it was assumed the Bahama oriole preferred to live around settlements and nest in coconut palmss (Cocos nucifera), but now research has shown that they likely prefer to nest in the vast pine forest of Andros.
 Developed habitats are important for nesting since the species often uses introduced Coconut Palm.
-Bahama Orioles were recently discovered nesting within the pine forest, building nests in understory palms Leucothrinax morrisii and native Caribbean pine (Pinus caribaea.)
+Bahama Orioles were recently discovered nesting within the pine forest, building nests in understory palms Leucothrinax morrisii and native Caribbean pine (Pinus caribaea).
 More recently the Bahama oriole has been recorded nesting in many other tree species including other native palms (Sabal palmetto, Coccothrinax argentata) and bananas (Musa).
 Though the general habitats of the Bahama oriole during the breeding season are known, the preferred habitat of the oriole during the non-breeding season is still unknown, although birds can be encountered in all terrestrial habitat types.